Arturo Fontaine Talavera: Reviews "La vida doble"

 Silvia Hopenhayn:An exceptional novel, in which the painful becomes more humane.

 Alberto Manguel, writing in The Guardian said: "...A relentlessly harrowing book...
 Fontaine's novel is... a scientific report on the extremes of our behaviour.
 Not monsters but men and women, like any one of us, did these things and will do them again."

 The Times Literary Supplement "Lorena is... too malleable, and too intelligent; she is easily swayed and her clever and devious mind is ready with rationalizations every time.
 And yet she is the incarnation of the mostrous evil...
 The gap between that terrible fact and complexity of the woman seen in close-up is at the heart of this gripping novel.
 What makes one read on with wide-eye amazement is a sense of humility...
 I can think of novel which makes torture and abuse of human rights... seem more repugnant.
-But is does so in an original manner..."
+But it does so in an original manner..."

 And Will Corral in World Literature Today writes: "[A] masterpiece...(A) lucid and moving novel...
 Fontaine's eloquent and coherent achievement... surpasses his national and Latin American cohort...Peerless as testimony, infinitely, memorable as a reassessment of memory's role in narrative, La Vida doble is a model and in myriad ways a closing statement for authenticating historical periods. ...A whirlwind of self-estrangement, ideologically virtuous obsessions, bold sexuality, unalloyed grief, bottomless invectives... and, above all, page-turning psychological suspense. ...
 In great measure translator Megan McDowell relays La Vida doble's brilliance."